The New World (British newspaper): Newspaper

 It was founded and edited for the first three-and-a-half years of its existence by Matt Kelly, who formerly worked at the Daily Mirror and Local World.
 Kelly was partially inspired in his idea by The European, a British weekly newspaper that was published from 1990 to 1998; hence the name The New European.

 The newspaper's owners stated that The New European was to have an initial lifespan of just four issues, beyond which publication would be reviewed on a week-by-week basis.
 By the eve of the third edition the paper revealed it had broken even and sold around 40,000 copies.
 It continued to publish beyond its fourth issue, and claimed in July 2019 that it continued to be profitable.
 The circulation was reported in November 2016 to be "about 25,000" and, in February 2017, to be 20,000.

 Alastair Campbell became the newspaper's editor-at-large in March 2017, months after it won the serial rights to the fifth volume of his diaries about the Blair government, which it serialised over three weeks.

 The paper announced it was changing from Berliner to Compact format in July 2017.

 In May 2018 the newspaper devoted a whole issue to feminism, rebranding as The New Feminist, edited by Caroline Criado-Perez with contributions from Helen Lewis, Samira Ahmed, and Konnie Huq.
 On 29 March 2019, the date the UK was expected to leave the European Union under Theresa May, the newspaper devoted a whole edition to the writings of Will Self.
 The 25,000-word essay was illustrated by Martin Rowson.

 In September 2019, Kelly announced he was promoting Jasper Copping, previously the paper's deputy editor, to the role of editor, while taking the role of publisher himself.

 In February 2021 it was announced that a consortium including founder Matt Kelly, media executive Mark Thompson and former Financial Times editor Lionel Barber had bought the newspaper from Archant.

 In July 2022, The New European Ltd completed a co-ownership scheme, raising more than £1m from more than 2,000 individual investors, who collectively own 16.7% of the company, valuing TNE Ltd at more than £6m ($7.2m).

 Digital

-The paper announced in November 2016 that it was moving to become more digitally focussed.
-In May 2017 it launched its first podcast which now attracts between 10,000 and 15,000 listeners each week.
-The website, which combines contributions from the newspaper with unique online-only content, claimed to attract more than a million page views a month.
+The paper announced in November 2016 that it was moving to become more digitally focused.
+In May 2017 it launched its first podcast which attracted between 10,000 and 15,000 listeners each week by 2019.
+The website, which combines contributions from the newspaper with unique online-only content, claimed to attract more than a million page views a month in 2017.

-In September 2022, analysis by the Press Gazette placed The New European as the 7th largest political website in the UK, and 5th when ranked by time spent on the platform.
+According to Press Gazette, as of September 2022, The New European website received just under 200,000 views a month, ranking it the 7th most popular political news brand in the UK.